 Under the watchful eyes of these guides, the students will be deciding how and where to start fishing, rigging up their own rods, selecting and tying on their own flies, untangling their own casting messes, and landing their own fish (hopefully).
 The guides will be helping to instruct you wherever you need it and offering suggestions about the required casting techniques, how to approach the water and what to look for there, while helping you select a target for your cast and suggesting how to move safely into position for that cast.
 You learn best by listening carefully and then attempting it on your own with subsequent critique from your guide about your mistakes.
 Wading safety will be emphasized, as well as other safety precautions.
 We will hold several preparation sessions (likely Zoom meetings) prior to this event to prepare you as well for the outing.

-Meeting Location EACH morning at 8:30AM: You will meet and check in with your fish-out leader on your guided fishing day in Fowlers Campground at a specific location there still to be confirmed with the guides.
+Meeting Location EACH morning at 8:30AM (time subject to change): You will meet and check in with your fish-out leader on your guided fishing day in Fowlers Campground at a specific location there still to be confirmed with the guides.
 The leader will be sure you receive your flies and then assign you to a guide for the day.
-Following COVID safety guidelines, each student will bring their own lunch/snacks and water for the day.
+We will provide ingredients for you to prepare your lunch for the day prior to departing the campground.
 You are expected to arrive, wader up, and be ready to listen/learn at 9AM and, after some instruction in rigging from your guide, head to the water soon afterward to start fishing.

 Fowlers Campground is 5 miles east of the town of McCloud on CA Hwy 89 and about 1 mi. south of the highway on Fowler Public Camp Rd.
 Look for a sign "Fowlers / Lower Falls" and turn right just after the sign to go another mile south.
 Once you cross River Loop Rd., the left fork goes to the campground and the right fork goes to the day use area for the Lower Falls.
 Watch for further info about where to park.
 GPS Coord. for the campground: Lat.
 41.2448556, Long. -122.0232556